swoonyk/swoonyk/README.md

 i am a computer science student at the university of connecticut primarily interested in full-stack development, as well as data science and bayesian methodologies.

-i just finished working on weav, which is a full stack web application that provides friends with the best times to hang out.
-Through a numerical optimization algorithm, we match the most practical schedule for everyone!
+i just finished working on iAssist, which is a virtual assistant that looks out for you!
+Using Ultralytics YOLO11 computer vision model, Ollama's llama 3.2 (3B) LLM, and Kokoro for text-to-speech output, users, and especially visually impaired individuals, can navigate their immediate environment with real-time guidance!

 <br />